TheLord699/SideScrollerPython/README.md

 It’s also my first time working on a project of this scale, so expect quirks, experiments, and plenty of “could be betters.”

-I went heavy on composition (no inheritance, yucky), and while I did some testing with rendering in ModernGL, I decided to stick with Pygame for now since rewriting everything would be painful.
+I went heavy on composition (inheritance is yucky), and while I did some testing with rendering in ModernGL, I decided to stick with Pygame for now since rewriting everything would be painful.